 Fragrant home disinfectant

 Why use chemical room fresheners that may have harmful side effects when inhaled?
-Make your own disinfectant at home simply by mixing 5-10 drops of the oil with distilled water in a glass spritzer bottle.
+Make your own disinfectant at home simply by mixing 5-10 drops of the oil with distilled water in a glass fine mist spray bottle.
 The oil has a biofilm-diluting property that helps make it easier to remove dirt and grime.
 Spray it around or use it to wipe countertops, kitchen appliances and the like to get rid of microbes responsible for the foul smell in your home.

 All-natural hair care